Dental injuries

 Anatomy

-The milk teeth are replaced in infancy, after which the permanent teeth emerge.
-Incisors are usually replaced around 6-12 years of age.
-Traumatic dental injuries are seen at all ages, but most commonly between the ages of 8-12 and most commonly affect milk teeth.
+Baby teeth are replaced during childhood, after which the permanent teeth come through.
+The front teeth are usually replaced around the age of 6–12.
+Traumatic dental injuries occur at all ages, but are most common between the ages of 8 and 12 and most often affect baby teeth.

 Cause

-Direct blows to the teeth can cause damage to the hard tooth tissue (enamel, dentin, cementum), the tooth’s nerve (pulp) or the tooth’s supporting tissue (periodontium).
-Teeth can become so damaged that they fracture, fall out or damage the blood supply to the tooth, causing permanent damage.
+A direct blow to the teeth can cause damage to the hard tooth tissue (enamel, dentine, cementum), the tooth’s nerve (pulp) or the supporting tissues of the tooth (periodontium).
+The teeth may be so badly damaged that they break, fall out or suffer damage to their blood supply, resulting in permanent damage.

 Symptoms